Why Is The Measles Vaccine So Important?

 Daniel Lichtmann, MD, a pediatrician at Scripps Clinic Carmel Valley, agrees.
 “The only safe and effective way to truly protect yourself from the virus is through vaccination,” he says.
 “For anyone who cannot receive the vaccination for medical or age reasons, the best and safest thing is to vaccinate everyone around them.”

-Health officials recommend children receive the first dose of the measles, mumps and rubella (MMR) vaccine at 12 to 15 months of age, then again between 4 and 6 years old.
-The CDC says a single dose of the MMR vaccine is roughly 93% effective — and a second dose bumps that figure up to 97%.
+Health officials recommend children receive the first dose of the MMR vaccine at 12 to 15 months of age, then again between 4 and 6 years old (before school entry).
+A single dose of the MMR vaccine is roughly 93% effective — and a second dose bumps that figure up to 97%, according to the CDC.

 What are the symptoms of measles?

-Public health officials declared measles eliminated from the US in 2000 but the disease did not actually go away.
-Though still uncommon compared to last century, measles cases and outbreaks have continued.
-Since 2000, the annual number of measles cases has ranged from a low of 37 people in 2004 to the present high of more than 1,100 in 2019.
+Public health officials declared measles eliminated in the U.S. in 2000 but the disease did not actually go away.
+While much less common compared to last century, measles cases and outbreaks have continued.

 How safe are vaccines?